AhmedHelalAhmed/js-module/README.md

 # JS Module

-Javascript by default deal with the file as module.
+Node.js by default deal with the file as module.

 # Single export
-To export single method in this case you only export a method/variable
+To export single method in this case you only export a method/variable/class

 ``` module.exports = myMethod ```